-In my most memorable experience, we discovered after hiring that an employee had only put half of her recent jobs on her employment application.
-Their number, as supplied, was a red flag; had we known the additional places of employment, we would never have hired her, no matter how scarce her skills.
+In a memorable experience, an employer discovered after hiring a woman that she had only put half of her recent jobs on her employment application.
+Their number, as supplied, was a red flag already; had the employer known about all of the additional places of employment, she would never have been hired, no matter how scarce her skills.

 But, fraudulent applicants aside, other employees with short-term employment at several jobs may have had legitimate bad luck in choosing employers who downsize or go out of business.

 They may also still be searching for their best career or choice of employment as evidenced by multiple shifts in careers and employment.
-I respect employees who quickly decide that a company, a job, or an industry may not fit their interests and aspirations.
+You need to respect employees who quickly decide that a company, a job, or an industry may not fit their interests and aspirations.

 Probe and listen carefully to the candidate’s answers.
 You’ll be happy you did.
 With increased experience in interviewing, resume review and candidate selection, you’ll develop a sixth sense for when a candidate is telling you the truth.
 Trust your instincts.

 These are ten resume red flags that employers should heed when they review job applications.
 All are indicative of the habits and characteristics of the individual applying for your job.
 They highlight strengths and weaknesses.